Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Discussion

 We are not claiming that all philosophy related to alignment is counterproductive.
 Speculation about AI risks can often be useful for horizon-scanning and identifying potential failure modes (e.g., corrigibility \cite{Thornley2024, Soares2015Corrigibility}).
 Rather, we argue it is counterproductive to use abstract top-down verbal arguments with multiple deductive steps to make claims about deep learning phenomena and their relation to safety, such as ``we don't need to worry about adversarial robustness being difficult because $\langle$\textit{intuitive arguments}$\rangle$.''

-\paragraph{Normalized and controlled benchmarks are often insufficient.} In some cases, researchers may hope to prevent safetywashing by establishing norms for how a benchmark should be used.
+\paragraph{Norms for benchmarks do not sufficiently reduce safetywashing liability.} In some cases, researchers may hope to prevent safetywashing by establishing norms for how a benchmark should be used.
 For example, one norm is to simply hold a model constant when evaluating safety methods, or to use metrics that control for general capabilities.
 However, norms of this type have historically been weak, as they are easily ignored or overridden in followup work.
 For example, safety metrics that controlled for capabilities were proposed in early corruption robustness research \citep{hendrycks2019robustness}, yet followup work drifted away from these metrics and toward evaluations with higher capabilities correlations, enabling safetywashing \cite{radford2021learningtransferablevisualmodels}.
 In some areas, such as OOD detection, norms such as holding the model constant are common \cite{zhang2023openood}.
 However, if a safety metric is highly correlated with capabilities and becomes very popular, there will be strong pressure to break norms and improve the safety metric by simply improving capabilities.
 We should instead use benchmarks that implicitly control for capabilities in their design, analogous to RMS calibration error essentially being Brier score without the refinement term.

 \paragraph{Three generating processes behind safetywashing.}

 \textit{Safety by association:} Research released by safety teams or famous safety researchers is often labeled as safety-relevant by default.
 Even if the work is one reframing and a new author list away from being perceived as a standard capabilities paper, the work is often ``godfathered'' in as a safety paper.
 The determination of whether an area is safety-relevant is often sociological rather than scientific.